emad-boosari/Shor_Algorithm/README.md

 __Shor's algorithm__ is a quantum computer algorithm for finding the _prime factors of an integer_.
 It was developed in 1994 by the American mathematician __Peter Shor__.
 On a quantum computer, to factor an integer $N$, Shor's algorithm runs in polynomial time, meaning the time taken is polynomial in $log N$, the size of the integer given as input

 ## What is the story?
+Classical approach
+Consider a postive integer Number like $N$.
+We are intrested in the factor $p$ of $N$ if it exists.

+### Classical Approach

-Regardless of quantum computing and Shor algorithm let me explain whati is going on.
-Let me consider a simple example.
+To determineLet me consider a simple example.
 We have a number like 15 and we would like to find an its prime facotrs, it means 3 and 5.
 We choose randomly a number like 7 and try to find _Mod_ of a function like below

 $$f_{a,N}(x) = a^x \text{mod} N$$